How to make a reusable mask

 Making a reusable, washable mask or face-covering is a great way to stay safe and reduce waste.
 According to an analysis by scientists at University College London, if every person in the UK used one single-use mask each day for a year, an extra 66,000 tonnes of contaminated plastic waste would be created!

 So, a load more plastic pollution, with ten times more climate change impact than if we #ChooseToReuse and wear reusable masks instead.
-Find out more about the problem and the latest guidance on reusable masks.

 To make your own mask you’ll need: